rkluger68/cpycourse/docs/training/tutorial.md

 ## Running a Python program

-A program is built up of a **sequence of python statements** (i.e. the "programcode" or "code").
+A program is built up of a **sequence of python statements** (i.e. the "program code" or "code").
 This code can be

  - entered at the Python prompt, in interactive mode,
  - provided as a command line argument or